umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Migrating-from-8-to-9/index.md

 ## Step 2: File migration

-* The following files / folders needs to be copied into the Umbraco 9 project
+* The following files/folders needs to be copied into the Umbraco 9 project
-    * `~/Views` - do **not** overwrite the default Macro and Partial View Macro files, unless changes have been made to these
+    * `~/Views` - do **not** overwrite the default Macro and Partial View Macro files unless changes have been made to these
     * `~/Media`
-    * Any files / folders related to Stylesheets and JavaScripts
+    * Any files/folders related to Stylesheets and JavaScripts

-* In Umbraco 9 Config files no longer lives in a Web.Config and is instead in the `AppSettings.Json` file.
+* In Umbraco 9 Config files no longer live in a Web.Config and is instead in the `AppSettings.Json` file.
 You will need to make sure that you update the AppSettings with any custom settings that you had in your Umbraco 8 project to match with the[V9 configs](../../../Reference/V9-Config/index.md).

 * In Umbraco Forms version 9.0.0+, it is only possible to store Form data in the database.
 If Umbraco Forms is used on the Umbraco 8 project: